-Strat tegic Priority 3: I Embed Child First principles Themes Actions Intended Impact Owner Ву 3.1 Pa Early Help Ensure the Child First principles are reflected in the values and practice of the whole Service including Compass and Turnaround The Youth Justice Service can evidence the progress it is making to embed Child First as a core value Operational Manager Dec 2023 ConstructionWork with the Partnership Board to promote aConstructionChild First approach throughout children's Child First approach throughout children's All partners can evidence this approach in the work they undertake to benefit children in the justice system.
+Themes Actions Intended Impact Owner Ву 3.1 Early Help Ensure the Child First principles are reflected in the values and practice of the whole Service including Compass and Turnaround The Youth Justice Service can evidence the progress it is making to embed Child First as a core value Operational Manager Dec 2023 .2 Youth Justice System Work with the Partnership Board to promote a Child First approach throughout children's experience of the youth justice system All partners can evidence this approach in the work they undertake to benefit children in the justice system.
 (October Partnership Board).
-Head of Service Dec 2023 Strat tegic Priority 4: Address serious violence Themes Actions Intended Impact Owner Ву 4.1 Serious Violence Duty Work with the Violence Reduction Partnership to develop a strategic needs assessment and Strategy Compliance with the Police, Crime, Sentencing and Courts Act 2022 Head of Service Dec 2023 4.2 4.2 Knife crime Ensure all children in the justice system and their parents/carers have an appropriate Bespoke work with this cohort of children who may be at the highest risk, and a reduction in knife crime Operational Manager March 2024 4.3 Safeguarding reviews Address actions identified through the (not yet published) safeguarding review following a fatal stabbing and participate in further reviews.
+Head of Service Dec 2023 Stra tegic Priority 4: Address serious violence Themes Actions Intended Impact Owner Ву 1.1 Serious Violence Duty Work with the Violence Reduction Partnership to develop a strategic needs assessment and Strategy Compliance with the Police, Crime, Sentencing and Courts Act 2022 Head of Service Dec 2023 .2 Knife crime Ensure all children in the justice system and their parents/carers have an appropriate intervention in relation to knife crime Bespoke work with this cohort of children who may be at the highest risk, and a reduction in knife crime Operational Manager March 2024 1.3 Safeguarding reviews Address actions identified through the (not yet published) safeguarding review following a fatal stabbing and participate in further reviews.
 Children who need it the most benefit from early help support and fewer children are involved in serious violence.
 Operational Manager March 2024